maxim-saplin/ambilytics/README.md

 - GA4 Measurement Protocol
     - You create a separate Web stream to track events sent from Windows/Linux

-By creating Firebase project, configuring Google Analytics property, importing the package, and setting navigation observer, you get the capability to send standard and app events to Google Analytics and see them in Reports.
+By creating Firebase project, configuring Google Analytics property, importing the package, and setting navigation observer, you get the capability to send standard and custom events to Google Analytics and see data in Reports.

 # Features